matthewjchou/PataClone/DEVELOPMENT.md

     * Game extends ofBaseApp and Patapon is an object that Game uses so the methods in Patapon can be unit tested
     * Changed namespace from patapon to patapongame to avoid naming/namespace problems
 * Integrated ofxBox2d
+* Make projectiles on attack
+* Projectiles disappear on hit
+* Game ends after projectiles land, not after command is inputted